 Mentorship today spans diverse domains, from startup founder mentoring to corporate mentoring formats and college student mentoring cohorts.
 With effective mentors and structured mentorship types, even short-term or 1-month mentoring experiences can generate key learning, critical thinking, and career path clarity.

 At the core of every successful mentorship is a strong human relationship.
+Different mentorship types, including 1-month mentoring, peer mentoring, and executive mentoring, can all benefit from a structured 4C framework.
 Whether you're working with student mentors, building pipelines for career opportunities, or fostering leadership skills, embedding the 4Cs into your program ensures meaningful, lasting impact.

 By nurturing mentoring culture, forming authentic relationships, and building trust, organizations can transform mentoring from a box-checking task into an opportunity for relationship-driven, intentional development that truly makes a difference.